How To Build A Garden Bed

 Step 5: Fill your garden bed

 How deep is your raised bed?
-It could be expensive to fill completely with good quality compost, so don’t be afraid to add garden waste or organic matter such as grass clippings, dry leaves, or trimmings from other plants, at the bottom.
+It could be expensive to fill with good quality compost, so don’t be afraid to add garden waste or organic matter such as grass clippings, dry leaves, or trimmings from other plants, at the bottom.
 Then, use topsoil.

 As these break down over time, your bed will lose height, but buying fresh compost every year to use as topsoil is more cost efficient than buying loads of bags at the start of your journey.
 Carefully think about the soil type you need, as well.
 Vegetables will need plenty of nutrients.